ruppi86/spiralformer/docs/essays/Spiral_Cortex/The Architecture of a Breathing Transformer.md

 2. No other token can attend to the silence token.

 This effectively isolates the token, turning it into a "null space" within the attention field.
 It's a powerful form of self-regulation.
 The model can, by including a silence token in its own generated output, decide to "not think about" certain parts of its context in the next step, thereby conserving computational resources and practicing a form of attentional discipline.
 This transforms the attention mask from a static architectural constraint into a dynamic tool for contemplative focus.

+#### Mask semantics and batch-union trade-offs

+-  The static spiral mask marks allowed positions as `True`.
+PyTorch's `MultiheadAttention` expects a mask of disallowed positions; hence the code passes `~mask` to invert semantics at call-time.
+-  Silence conditioning currently takes a batch-wide union of silence positions for simplicity, which can over-prune attention for some items if others contain silence.
+This is conservative and robust for contemplative behavior; a per-item mask can be used when tighter per-sample focus is desired.

 ## 4. The `MycelialSpiralformer`: An Implementation Case Study